lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 </details>

-3. Add the IAM Role and Policy that will give the Kinesis Delivery Stream permissions to deliver the events directly below the S3 bucket resource:
+2. The next thing that was added to the stack was an IAM Role and Policy that will give the Kinesis Delivery Stream permissions to deliver the events directly below the S3 bucket resource:

 <details>
 <summary><strong>DeliveryStreamRole Resource (expand for code)</strong></summary>